dotnet/templating/docs/Available-Symbols-Generators.md

 ## Switch

-Defines a set of conditions to be evaluted, and the value to return if the condition is met.
+Defines a set of conditions to be evaluated, and the value to return if the condition is met.
 The first condition to evaluate to true is used.
 To include a default case, add a condition that always evaluates to true as the last entry in `cases`.

 #### Parameters
 | Name     |Data Type| Description   |